net-positive water

 reduce

-Efficient potable water use is often the first step towards achieving a Net-Zero Water.
-Reduce includes behavioral changes, using technological upgrades such as low flow devices and replacing potable use with nonpotable water where possible such as using
+Efficient potable water use is often the first step towards achieving a Net-Positive Water.
+Reduce includes behavioral changes, using technological upgrades such as low flow devices, and replacing potable use with non-potable water where possible such as using captured rainwater, greywater, or other reclaimed water sources for irrigation and toilet flushing.

 reuse

-Includes both direct reuse of greywater or reclaimed water for nonpotable purposes such as irrigation or toilet water (where building codes allow).
+Includes direct reuse of greywater or reclaimed water for non-potable purposes such as irrigation or toilet water (where building codes allow).

 recharge